12 benefits of super

 Some super funds offer their members exclusive discounts and gift cards that they can purchase for a discounted amount online.
 Sunsuper offers Dream Rewards in which you can pick up everyday savings on things such as your grocery bill or gym membership.
 Explore our Dream Rewards offers online.

-If you want to take advantage of some of these benefits with Sunsuper, you can join online in just 5 minutes.
+If you want to take advantage of some of these benefits with Sunsuper, you can join online in just a few minutes.

 The information contained on this website is general information only and does not take into account your individual objectives, financial circumstances or needs.
 You should consider your own objectives, financial circumstances and needs, before making a decision about the financial product.
 You should consider the Product Disclosure Statement before deciding whether to acquire, or continue to hold the product.
 For more information or financial advice from Sunsuper, call us on 13 11 84.